TheNewMikeMusic/Xfinds/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please read our [Contributing Guide](CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)